zergov/helpaneighbor/README.md

 It would be really nice to translate this site in many languages.
 You can take a look at the existing translations [here](https://github.com/zergov/helpaneighbor/tree/master/config/locales).
 Feel free to open a pull request with new translations!

+# Illustrations on the site
+The nice images you see on the site are from: https://undraw.co/ Check it out, it's amazing!